Sellebjergen/KyberCrystals/KyberCrystals/notes.md

 * (maybe) A bit of theory about how AES works and why that is quantum secure?
 * Recovering the private key requires to solve the module-learning-with-errors problem
 * KAT tests (found in the article)
+* Extend Ntt to not have montreal hardcoded, but instead generate the necessary values.

+## Reminders
+* There is a lot of theory behind which data types I have chosen for the implementation.
+Bigintegers does not seem necessary.
+* many of the values (such as l = 12) seem to be less optimized, why dont we use a short datatype, then we can have 16 bits instead of 12 bits making it easier for implementations and even allowing for larger values of q.

 ## Questions for Diego
 1. first